What is Safe Browsing?

 Safe Browsing API v3new

 The Safe Browsing API is an experimental API that enables applications to download an encrypted table for local, client-side lookups of URLs that you would like to check.
 In 2014, we published a new version (v3) of the Safe Browsing API, which adds features and efficiency improvements to the previous v2.
 The Safe Browsing API is used by several browsers, including Google Chrome and Mozilla Firefox.
 You can start using the Safe Browsing API v3 now.

 Safe Browsing Lookup API

-The Safe Browsing Lookup API is an experimental API that enables applications to send URLs to our Safe Browsing service and check their status (e.g. phishing, malware).
+The Safe Browsing Lookup API is an experimental API that enables applications to send URLs to our Safe Browsing service and check their status (e.g. phishing, malware, unwanted software).
 You don't need to know how the Safe Browsing service is implemented, and the API is simple and easy to use.
 You can start using the Safe Browsing Lookup API now.

 Choosing the Right API

 - Privacy: API users exchange data with the server using hashed URLs, so the server never knows the actual URLs queried by the clients.

 - Response time: API users maintain a local cache of the hashed URLs in our suspected phishing, malware, and unwanted software lists; they do not need to query the server every time they want to check a URL.

 The major drawback of the Safe Browsing API v3 is its implementation complexity.